 Dr Charles Brendon Director of Studies

 Main area of research is the theory and practice of economic policymaking.
-Current projects focus in particular on income tax policy, and on alternative normative approaches to designing policy rules when government preferences are likely to be time-inconsistent.
+Current projects focus in particular on income tax policy, and on approaches to designing policy rules when government preferences time-inconsistent.

 "Economics at Queens' has been great.
 The course is varied and interesting and the number of economics Fellows at Queens' means you always feel fully supported"